Bloodymania 5

-Bloodymania 5 was a professional wrestling pay-per-view (PPV) event produced by Juggalo Championship Wrestling (JCW), which was only available online.
-It took place at midnight on August 14, 2011 at Hog Rock in Cave-In-Rock, Illinois.
+Bloodymania 5 was a professional wrestling pay-per-view (PPV) event produced by Juggalo Championship Wrestling (JCW), which was only available online via Psychopathic Live.
+It took place at midnight on August 14, 2011 during the Gathering of the Juggalos at Hog Rock in Cave-In-Rock, Illinois.
 Professional wrestling is a type of sports entertainment in which theatrical events are combined with a competitive sport.
 The buildup to the matches and the scenarios that took place before, during, and after the event, were planned by JCW's script writers.
 The event starred wrestlers from Juggalo Championship Wrestling's bi-weekly internet wrestling show.

 Nine matches were held on the event's card.
 The main event match was a JCW Heavyweight Championship match that featured the champion Corporal Robinson defeating Vampiro.
 Featured matches on the undercard included a tag team match where the team of 2 Tuff Tony and The Weedman defeated Officer Colt Cabana and Adam Pearce, a singles match that saw Kongo Kong defeat Rhino, and a 4 team tag team match for the JCW Tag Team Championship in which the team of Raven and Sexy Slim Goody defeated Mean Old Bastards (Tracy Smothers and Bull Pain), Mad Man Pondo and Necro Butcher, and the champion Ring Rydas.